-The Global-PPS Coordinating Centre & Technical Support team should look for opportunities for dissemination and encourage country specific analyses.
+The Global-PPS Coordinating Centre & Technical Support team should look for opportunities for dissemination and encourage country-specific analyses.
 For publications at national or regional level, participants need to comply with the publication strategy as designed by the Global-PPS Coordinating Centre & Technical Support team.
 The publication strategy will guide you on how to proceed.
-Please, send an email to Global-PPS@uantwerpen.be in order to receive a copy of the publication strategy.
+The publication policy is available at www.global-pps.com/documents.